 What’s your idea of a perfect beach holiday?

 It’s an adventure just getting to this beach, found nestled amongst towering cliffs in this tiny crofting community.
 The route to Rackwick involves a ferry trip from the Orkney mainland and either a long walk through the hills of Hoy, or a stunning drive with views over Scapa Flow.
-The beach itself is a small patch of immaculate sand, covered in huge boulders, facing out into the wild Pentland Firth.
+The beach itself is a small patch of immaculate sand surrounded by huge boulders, facing out into the wild Pentland Firth.
 Camp for the night at the nearby bothy and soak up the sound of the sea.

 Best for: a quick stop